MANAGEMENT OF PAEDIATRIC EPIPHORA AND ITS SUCCESS RATE IN A TERTIARY EYE CARE CENTER

 Abstract

-Objective: To assess the children under 5years of age presenting with epiphora and to institute proper treatment with regular follow-up to get an overview of treatment success.
+Objectives: The objectives of the study are to assess the children under 5 years of age presenting with epiphora and to institute proper treatment with regular follow-up to get an overview of treatment success.

-Conclusion: Sac massage is best treatment in children till 1year of age and probing is very effective till 3 years of age.
-Thus early treatment prevents further chances of surgical intervention.
+Conclusion: Sac massage is the best treatment in children till 1 year of age and probing is very effective till 3 years of age.
+Thus, early treatment prevents further chances of surgical intervention.

 Downloads